Category Archives: Gluing & Repairs

 feather

 Even cheap alloy-and-plastic ‘shovels’ come with adjustable feathering; an ability to offset the blades.
 Flat (zero offset) works OK, but most find a bit of offset makes paddling more efficient.
-I’ve got used to 45° Right (ledt blade rotated 45° forward) over the years.
+I’ve got used to 45° Right (left blade rotated 45° forward) over the years.
 Whitewaterists prefer 30°.
 Left handers will go the other way.
 The Anfibio Wave had infinite feathering and 10cm length adjustment.

 Cheap alternative: A TPC 2-piece or similar.